 SNCB is the national railway company of Belgium, with services that include national (Intercity) and regional (Local) express trains.
 All SNCB trains come with both First Class and Second Class carriages.
 Belgium has one of the densest rail networks in the world.
 Seat reservations aren’t possible for any of the company's trains.

-The average journey time between Brussels and Antwerp is 31 minutes and the fastest journey time is 26 minutes.
-On an average weekday, there are 88 trains per day travelling from Brussels to Antwerp.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Brussels and Antwerp is 54 minutes, with around 73 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Brussels to Antwerp without having to change trains.
-There are 87 direct trains from Brussels to Antwerp.
+There are 71 direct trains from Brussels to Antwerp each day.
 Though there may be fewer direct services available depending on your exact departure date.